Bartlesville Radio » News » Wednesday COVID-19 Report

 Max Gross

-The Oklahoma State Department of Health is reporting 1,121 new COVID-19 cases in Wednesday’s situation update.
-13 new deaths are being reported statewide, six of which are being reported in Oklahoma County.
-Over 700 Oklahomans are in the hospital due to the Coronavirus.
+The Oklahoma State Department of Health is reporting 1,307 new COVID-19 cases statewide in in Wednesday’s situation update.
+19 new deaths are being reported in the state including four in Tulsa County for the second consecutive day.
+870 Oklahomans are in the hospital due to COVID-19.

-Washington County remains at 125 active cases.
-Osage County is down one active since Tuesday and is listing 224 active cases.
-Nowata County is reported to have 52 active cases, a decrease of two cases.
+Washington County is reporting 136 active cases, an increase of five since Tuesday.
+Osage County is listing 135 active cases for the second consecutive day.
+Nowata County is listing 56 active cases, a decrease of five active cases.

 « Back to News